genicsblog/genicsblog.com/_pages/contribute.md

 We are actively seeking developers to help us improve the blog.
 If you are interested, start by checking out the [open issues](https://github.com/genicsblog/genicsblog.github.io/issues) at the [blog's repository](https://github.com/genicsblog/genicsblog.github.io).
 All kind of contributions are welcome!

----
+> If you think you are fit for any of the role, personal message a Core Team members at our server and we'll get back to you as soon as possible.

 We look forward to constructive feedback from you!
-All of your suggestions are taken into consideration seriously and help us with improvement of the service.=
+All of your suggestions are taken into consideration seriously and help us with improvement of the service.